sergiusens/snappy-docs/concepts/core-classic.md

 - Kernel snap
 - Gadget snap
 - OS snap

-Ubuntu Core is delivered in the OS snap (see [Kinds of Snaps](kinds_of_snaps.md "Kinds of Snaps") for more details on these and the other types of snaps).
+Ubuntu Core is delivered in the OS snap (see [Kinds of Snaps](/docs/concepts/snaps.html "Kinds of Snaps") for more details on these and the other types of snaps).

-## Differences to Ubuntu Desktop
+## Differences to Ubuntu Classic

-Ubuntu Core diverges from the standard model of server and desktop Ubuntu distributions, the key differences are summarized in the table below:
+Ubuntu Core diverges from the standard model of server and desktop Ubuntu distributions (Ubuntu Classic), the key differences are summarized in the table below:

-Ubuntu Desktop | Ubuntu Core
+Ubuntu Classic | Ubuntu Core
 :---- | :----
 The base rootfs and kernel are delivered as a monolithic package that doesn't enable transactional updates. | OS and kernel delivered as separate snaps, offering transactional updates.
 Can be both a development and target platform. | Acts as a target platform only.